jruizvar/mnist-api/README.md

-# mnist-api
+# MNIST API

-API to deploy a machine learning model
+This is a deployment exercise of a machine learning model to classify digits from the [MNIST](https://www.openml.org/d/554).